snowplow/snowplow/2-collectors/scala-stream-collector/README.md

 ## Introduction

-The Scala Stream Collector is an event collector for [SnowPlow] [snowplow], written in Scala.
+The Scala Stream Collector is an event collector for [Snowplow] [snowplow], written in Scala.
 It sets a third-party cookie, allowing user tracking across domains.

 The Scala Stream Collector is designed to be easy to setup and store [Thrift][thrift] Snowplow events to [Amazon Kinesis][kinesis], and is built on top of [spray][spray] and [akka][akka] Actors.

 ## Find out more